-UK - The International Accounting Standards Board (IASB) has confirmed it will no longer allow companies to use the corridor method in their accounting.
+The International Accounting Standards board has confirmed it will no longer allow companies to use the corridor method in their accounting.

-IASB board member Stephen Cooper told delegates at the National Association of Pension Funds (NAPF) Investment Conference 2010 the standards board would remove the corridor approach, which is used by some companies to smooth out the pension amount recognised on the balance sheet.
+IASB board member Stephen Cooper told delegates the standards board would remove the corridor approach, which is used by some companies to smooth out the pension amount recognised on the balance sheet.